ChowZenki/zpserver/README.md

   * Provides a thread pool for TCP/IP data transfer.
 Clients' socket will run in thread pool, instead of main thread.
   * Provides a pipeline-style task engine, designed for heavily data process.
   * Provides a database resource class, enable mutithread db Access.
-  * Provides a Server-to-Server Cluster system, enable cross server communication.(Still in develop)
+  * Provides a Server-to-Server Cluster system, enable cross server communication.
+  * In this example, cross - Server balance suggestion msgs will be delieved in "log-in response".
+Following this suggestion msg, a client can disconnect from this server, and connect to another svr which has less clients currently.
+  * main-branch is now in 7*24 full-payload test.
 ----------------------------------------
                    GNU LESSER GENERAL PUBLIC LICENSE
                        Version 3, 29 June 2007